astro/microvm.nix/doc/src/intro.md

 NixOS makes running services a breeze.
 Being able to quickly rollback configuration is a life-saver.
-Not so much however on systems that are shared by multiple services where maintainance of one affects others.
+Not so much however on systems that are shared by multiple services where maintenance of one affects others.

 Increase stability by partitioning services into virtual NixOS systems that can be updated individually.